Ulster Farmers' Union's Story

 Trent has been improving the genetic stock of his herd of cows by careful sire selection to increase the efficiency of his herd which has led to lower GHG releases.
-Animal feed is closely monitored and controlled so as there is no wastage, increasing efficiency and having a better environmental performance.
-Soil samples are taken every year to determine the fertiliser usage across the farm.
-Low emission techniques of slurry spreading are then used from trail and shoe slurry spreading to high tech GPS sensors to make sure that slurry and fertiliser goes where it is needed, reducing waste, time in the field spreading and emissions of GHGs.
-He also use egg shells to reseed ground instead of lime, reducing the demand for mined lime and utilising a by product of his egg production business.
+Animal feed is closely monitored and controlled so that there is no wastage, increasing efficiency and having a better environmental performance.
+Soil samples are taken every year to determine fertiliser usage across the farm.
+Low-emission techniques of slurry spreading are then used from trail and shoe slurry spreading to high-tech GPS sensors to make sure that slurry and fertiliser goes where it is needed, reducing waste, time in the field spreading and emissions of GHGs.
+He also uses eggshells to reseed ground instead of lime, reducing the demand for mined lime and utilising as a by-product of his egg production business.

 Trent has planted trees on his farm to sequester and store carbon on his farm.
 The trees will take in more and more carbon as they grow to help offset emissions from his farm.
 Likewise, Trent has allowed the hedgerows on his farm to grow taller and wider.

 Trent has also included renewable energy on his farm, he has 80 solar panels which provide a third of the farm's energy.
 He also has a wood chip burner which provides heat and water for his house.
 He is already thinking of the next steps to reduce emissions from his farm, by wanting to install a wind turbine to generate more renewable electricity.

 All these systems offer effective steps that farmers can take to reduce energy consumption, increase sequestration rates and help to make farming more efficient and environmentally friendly.